Redundancy on maternity leave: Grievance & without prejudice letter

-Given that her residency in the UK is tied to the [Employer] work visa, the timing of this move was reasonably foreseeable to cause injury to her feelings.
+Given that [Employee]’s residency in the UK is tied to the [Employer] work visa, the timing of this move was reasonably foreseeable to cause injury to her feelings.
 She was also forced to move out of her flat with 2 months’ notice without any formal communication of redundancy from[Employer].

-Selling insurance under [Your name]’s name
+Selling insurance under [Employee]’s name

-[Your name] is still the authorised representative for [Employer]’s sale of insurance from its UK operations.
-She has pointed this out to you but still you have her registered and not changed this to anyone else.
+[Employee] is still the authorised representative for [Employer]’s sale of insurance from its UK operations.
+She has pointed this out to you but still you have her registered and not changed her name to anyone else’s.
 [Employer] therefore appears to be selling insurance to the public under false pretences.

 Transfer of Undertakings Protection of Employment Act

 [Employer] also has two sister companies which both own 50% of [Employer] which [Employee] could have worked for.
 [Sister company 1’s name] have a large office in London and it will continue to carry out some of the functions which [Employer] was performing.
 This is confirmed in the email from [Name of employer’s senior manager to the other 2 CEOs] as summarised below:

 [Name of senior manager] and [Name of employee’s line manager] met with [Employee] yesterday.
 She has obviously not taken the situation well.
 She says the following are in her name so I told her not to cancel them yet, but we need to have a closure action plan.

 - Paypal account – under [Employee’s name] and can not be passed on